selera/grails-cli-maven-plugin/README.md

 -------------

  1. POM generation conflict.
 We define a very simple pom.xml for each of our grails plugins or apps.
-But we dont' put any dependencies in these poms.
+But we don't put any dependencies in these poms.
 But when the release plugin does the maven install, it sees the pom.xml and assumes maven is controlling the dependencies.
-So when your plugin is installed into your repo, it gets an empty pom that doesnt contain the dependencies that the plugin actually defines via BuildConfig.groovy.
+So when your plugin is installed into your repo, it gets our simple pom that doesn't contain the dependencies that the plugin actually defines via BuildConfig.groovy.
 I have a simple patch for the release plugin that recognises that "pom false" means ignore the pom.xml that exists when "generating" a pom for the release plugin's maven-install script. i.e. if "pom false" then always ignore any existing pom.xml and go ahead and generate one anyway.
-I'll try to get this behaviour pulled into the official grails release plugin as I dont think the behaviour will cause a problem for anyone else.
+I've created a pull request to get this behaviour brought into the official grails release plugin as I dont think the behaviour will cause a problem for anyone else.

 Resolved Issues:
 ----------------

  1. Resource Processing conflict with Grails Scripts.
-Maven resource processing into /target was occasionally being clobbered by grails plugin installation scripts.
-Resolved by moving maven resource processing from process-resources phase to within the compile phase but after the grails compile.
+Don't use the 1.0.0 version of the grails-release plugin which seems to want to delete /target when its installing plugins.
+Use 2.0.0.SELERA from https://github.com/selera/grails-release which also contains the fix for the POM generation conflict above.